-Robert Plaze is one of eight corporate partners and counsel with principal responsibility for the ongoing representation of over 800 mutual funds, closed-end funds, ETFs or business development companies (or their independent board members), as well as investment advisers, industry service providers and unregistered pooled investment vehicles.
-Our clients represent nearly $1.2 trillion in assets under management (over 8.0% of U.S. investment company assets).
+Robert Plaze is one of eight corporate partners and counsel with principal responsibility for our ongoing representation of over 850 mutual funds, closed-end funds, ETFs and business development companies (or their independent board members), as well as investment advisers and other industry service providers.
+Our clients represent over $1.2 trillion in assets under management (over 8.0% of U.S. investment company assets) that reside in approximately 25 different fund complexes, many of which are household names (e.g., AXA, Dreyfus, iShares, Lazard, Legg Mason) or managed by industry leaders within their asset classes or investment strategies (e.g., Apollo, BlackRock, Harding Loevner, Macquarie, Third Avenue, UBS A&Q).

 Prior to joining Stroock, Mr. Plaze served as Deputy Director of the Division of Investment Management of the U.S. Securities and Exchange Commission.
 During his nearly 30 years of service with the Commission, Mr. Plaze was responsible for policy development and management of many of the key regulatory initiatives during that period affecting investment companies and investment advisers under the Investment Company Act of 1940 and the Investment Advisers Act of 1940, including rules governing fund and adviser compliance programs, fund corporate governance, personal trading, custody and brokerage practices, prohibitions on "pay to play" practices, and protection of investor privacy.
 Most recently, Mr. Plaze was responsible for rulemaking to implement provisions of the Dodd Frank Wall Street Reform and Consumer Protection Act affecting investment advisers, including rules requiring advisers to hedge funds and other private funds to register with the Commission, rules implementing new exemptions from registration and rules requiring reporting by certain exempt investment advisers.